sbmlteam/libsbml/examples/java/README.txt

 ----------

-To run the example programs, you must have libsbmlj.jar in your Java CLASSPATH and:
+To run the example programs, you must have libsbmlj.jar in your Java CLASSPATH *and* you must also have set up your object library search path to find the libSBML libray file.
+The exact method to use depends on the particular operating system you are running:

      (On Linux)      libsbmlj.so     in your  LD_LIBRARY_PATH
      (On Mac OS X)   libsbml.jnilib  in your  DYLD_LIBRARY_PATH (On Windows)    sbmlj.dll       in your  PATH

-To run the examples on some SBML files, a number of files are readily available in ../../src/sbml/test/test-data/.
+To run the examples on some SBML files, a number of files are readily available in ../sample-models/.
 For example:

-  % java printSBML     ../../src/sbml/test/test-data/l1v1-branch.xml
+  % java printSBML     ../sample-models/from-spec/level-2/enzymekinetics.xml
-  % java readSBML      ../../src/sbml/test/test-data/l2v1-delay.xml
+  % java readSBML      ../sample-models/from-spec/level-2/units.xml

-  % java convertSBML   ../../src/sbml/test/test-data/l1v1-rules.xml
-                       l2v1-rules.xml

-  % java validateSBML  ../../src/sbml/test/test-data/l2v1-branch.xml
-  % java validateSBML  ../../src/sbml/test/test-data/test-data/l1v1-branch.xml
-  % java validateSBML  ../../src/sbml/test/test-data/l1v1-branch-schema-error.xml

-NOTE:

-For validateSBML, the three XML Schema files (sbml-l1v1.xsd, sbml-l1v2.xsd and sbml-l2v1.xsd) are hard-coded with their basenames only.
-If Schema filenames are not absolute paths (as in this case) the Xerces Schema validation engine only looks for them in the same directory as the XML file being read.
-This is why validateSBML works above, but will not work if you try it on other SBML files without the Schema filename in the same directory.

 -------------------------------------------
-File author: B. Bornstein
+File authors: B. Bornstein, Mike Hucka
 Last Modified: $Date$
 Last Modified By: $Author$
 $Source$